tamer-erdogan/AngularSPADevelopment-1/readme.md

 - Using JSON Server for Protytyping
 - Implementing the Client-Side Data Models

-## Introduction to Observables & Reactive Programming
+## Observables & Reactive Programming

 - What is / Benfits of Reactive Programming
 - Observable, Observer & Subject